Smart Lander for Investigating Moon: Mission

 SLIM was successfully launched together with the X-Ray Imaging and Spectroscopy Mission (XRISM) space telescope on 6 September 2023 at 23:42 UTC (7 September 08:42 Japan Standard Time) planning to land near Shioli crater (13.3°S, 25.2°E) via weak stability boundary-like trajectory.
 SLIM entered lunar orbit 25 December JST.

 The lander touched down at the Sea of Nectar (circled).

 The lunar lander, nicknamed Moon Sniper for its extremely accurate landing precision within the projected 100 m long landing ellipse, touched down onto the Moon on 19 January 2024 at 15:20 UTC, on the west side of the Nectaris basin (Sea of Nectar), within Cyrillus crater, and close to a small crater called Shioli.
 Japan thus became the fifth nation to successfully soft land an operational spacecraft on the Moon, after the Soviet Union, United States, China, and India.

-Although SLIM landed successfully, it landed on its side with the solar panels oriented westwards facing opposite the Sun at the start of the lunar day, thereby failing to generate enough power.
+Although SLIM landed successfully, it landed on its side with the solar panels oriented westwards, facing opposite the Sun at the start of the lunar day, thereby failing to generate enough power.
 The lander was able to operate on internal battery power for a short period of time, but was manually powered down on 19 January 2024 at 17:57 UTC (20 January 02:57 Japan Standard Time) to prevent over-discharge of the battery.

 The two lunar rovers, deployed while the lander was hovering just before it touched down, worked as planned, with LEV-1 communicating independently to ground stations.
 LEV-1 conducted seven hops over 107 minutes on the lunar surface.
 Images autonomously taken by Sora-Q (a capability it shares with its sister rover) showed the SLIM had landed at a 90-degree angle, effectively on its nose, and there had been the loss of an engine nozzle during descent and even possible damage to its Earth-oriented antenna.
-Irrespective of wrong attitude and loss of communication with the lander, the mission is already successful given confirmation of its primary goal: landing within 100 m of its landing spot.
+Irrespective of wrong attitude and loss of communication with the lander, the mission is already successful, having confirmed its primary goal: landing within 100 m of its landing spot.
 JAXA gave itself 60 out of 100 for the landing.

 After the shutdown on 19 January 2024, the mission's operators still hoped that the lander would wake up in a few days when the Sun would be correctly oriented so sunlight would hit the now askew solar panels.
 The two rovers, LEV-1 and Sora-Q, continued to operate autonomously as planned.
-On 25 January JAXA announced that the LEV-1 rover had completed its planned operational period on the lunar surface, depleted its designated power, and was in a standby state on the lunar surface.
+On 25 January, JAXA announced that the LEV-1 rover had completed its planned operational period on the lunar surface, depleted its designated power, and was in a standby state on the lunar surface.
 While the capability to resume activity exists contingent on solar power generation from changes in the direction of the Sun, efforts will be maintained to continue receiving signals from LEV-1.